faircrypto-tut/crypto-lottery/README.md

 Enter as many times as you like to increase your odds!

 ## 🛠 Lottery Algorithm
-1. Collect all ETH transfers made to the lottery wallet.
+1. Collect all transfers made to the lottery wallet.
-2. Assign each participant entries proportional to the ETH they sent.
+2. Assign each participant entries proportional to the computed value in USDT they sent.
-3. Generate a random number weighted by the total ETH pool.
 4. Select the winner based on the weighted random draw.
 5. Transfer **50% of the pool** to the winner.
-6. Transfer **20% of the pool** to people promoting the lottery.
+6. Transfer **10% of the pool** to people promoting the lottery.
 7. Retain the remaining for the next draw.
 8. Announce the winner and restart the lottery for the next week.